PSeegers97/ADSMotoric/README.md

 <h3>Data visualization (exploratory)</h3>
   <br/>
-To find some similarities in the t0 dataset a t-SNE has been plotted.
+To find some similarities in the t0 dataset dimensionality reduction using the t-SNE has been plotted.

 [Here are the plots with different t-SNE parameters.](/Notebooks/Visualizations/t-SNE_visualizations.ipynb) After viewing them it has been discovered that there is no real cluster in the t-SNE therefore no pattern has been discovered.